AndreasLrx/ecstasy/doc/Tutorial.md

 - Run the registry systems with [runSystems](@ref ecstasy::Registry::runSystems)

 In this example we create 10 entities.
 Every entities have a position component and only even entities have a velocity component.
 The Movement system will iterate on every entities having a position **and** a velocity component and add the velocity vector to the position.
-(Know this is not a perfect approach because the velocity should depend on the elapsed time)
+(Know this is not a perfect approach because the velocity should depend on the elapsed time).

 Finally we run the systems over and over.

 ```cpp